strazdinsg/miscscripts/vmset/Readme.md

    allowed to/from the VMs.

-Make sure to have an openstack-client installed on your terminal, and verify that it works by using a command like 'openstack network list'.
+Make sure to have an openstack-client installed on your terminal, and verify that it works by using a command like `openstack network list`.

 ## Creating the VM's